camwebb/phylomatic-awk/README.md

      may be prefixed to the taxon to be matched with slashes (`/`); if the taxon name itself is not found in the phylogeny, one of its parent taxa may be.
 See examples.

+For example, to use the Zanne 2014 megatree included in the `data/` directory, with an example list of taxa, in the `examples/` directory, and send the Newick output to a file `out.new`:

+    phylomatic --newick data/zanne2014.new --taxa examples/taxa2 > out.new

 The program may also be used to just convert a Newick file into `fy`
 format: